 - Why did you leave your last job?

 - Why do you want to work here?

 - Describe your current job responsibilities.

-At www.logitrain.com.au, we prepare for IT Jobs by increasing their skills and knowledge through our instructor-led IT courses, prepare them to get in-demand IT certifications required by employers, provide career counselling which helps them with resume writing, high-impact cover letters, prepare them for phone interviews, group interviews, technical interviews and behavioural interviews; we also provide internships and local work experience.
+At www.logitrain.com.au, we prepare for IT Jobs by increasing their skills and knowledge through our instructor-led IT courses, preparing them to get in-demand IT certifications required by employers, providing career counselling that helps them with resume writing, and high-impact cover letters, preparing them for phone interviews, group interviews, technical interviews and behavioural interviews; we also provide internships and local work experience.

 - Create a good conversation environment